cloudacademypilot/azure-ai-ml-document-processing-lab/steps/04_extract_data_using_custom_models/documentation.md

 3. On the next step in the workflow, choose your Form Recognizer resource before you select continue.
 ![Create project dialog](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/1.3.png)

 4. Next select the storage account containing your custom model training dataset.
-Enter _custom-template-model-training-dataset_ in the _Folder path_ field.
+Enter _fr-assets_ in the _Blob container_ field.
+Enter _template-model-training-dataset_ in the _Folder path_ field.
 Once your storage account is configured, select continue.
 ![Create project dialog](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/1.4.png)

 5. Finally, review your project settings and select Create Project to create a new project.
 You should now be in the labeling window and see the files in your dataset listed.